How a Data Breach Could Affect Your Credit

 Stolen Social Security Numbers

 Another option is to place a security freeze on your credit report.
 Most businesses cannot pull your credit report at all unless you’ve first lifted the freeze from your credit report.
 Businesses that you already have an account with, and some government agencies, can still access a credit report with a security freeze.
-Creditors who require a credit check to open an account would typically deny an application for a person whose credit can be accessed.
+Creditors who require a credit check to open an account would typically deny an application for a person whose credit cannot be accessed.

-A Few Tips for Data Breach Victims
+Tips for Data Breach Victims